notkearash/pyrac/README.md

-# RESTful API Client
+# Python RESTful API Client
----
 ## Installation
 First make sure you have python 3.10 installed on your system.